thenexthub/Codira/docs/archive/LangRefNew.rst

   pattern-tuple-element ::= pattern

 A tuple pattern is a list of zero or more patterns.
-Within a :ref:`function signature <langref.decl.func.signature>`, patterns may also be given a default-value expression.
+Within a :ref:`function signature <langref.decl.fn.signature>`, patterns may also be given a default-value expression.

 A tuple pattern is irrefutable if all its sub-patterns are irrefutable.